 Would you not just be better off keeping your money (Possibly €47000 or more ) and going with the public health system and maybe paying for the odd scan or private consultation out of your savings if you need to check something in a hurry?

-There will soon be no charge for overnight and day in-patient services in public hospitals.
-This €80 is being abolished from April 2023.
-Once you are admitted to hospital – all treatments , scans, operations, procedures etc are provided free.
+There is no longer a charge for overnight and day in-patient services in public hospitals.
+This €80 fee was abolished in April 2023.
+Once you are admitted to the hospital – all treatments, scans, operations, procedures etc are provided free.

 Most health insurance policies won’t cover A&E charges – or if they do it may only be €20.